oshriagronov/local-chat/README.md

 <h3 align="center">LocalChat</h3>
   <p align="center">
-    simple and user-friendly chat interface designed to interact with open language models, specifically the Gemma3 models in 1B and 4B sizes.
+    Simple chat interface designed to interact with open language models.
   </p>
 </div>

+## About

+Simple and user-friendly chat interface designed to interact with open language models, specifically the Gemma3 models in 1B and 4B sizes.

-## Features
+### Key Features

-- **Two Modes:**
+- **Normal mode**
-  - **Normal mode:** Chat with the 1B model for lightweight usage(Gemma3:1b).
+  → Chat with the 1B model for lightweight usage(Gemma3:1b).
+- **Expert mode**
-  - **Expert mode:** Chat with the more powerful 4B model(Gemma3:4b).
+  → Chat with the more powerful 4B model(Gemma3:4b).
-- **Web Search (Expert mode only):** Allows the model to fetch answers from the web.
+- **Web Search (Expert mode only)**
+  → Allows the model to fetch answers from the web.
+- **Multi-language support**
-- **Multi-language support:** Models support a wide range of languages.
+  → Models support a wide range of languages.
+- **Local usage**
-- **Local usage:** Run the models locally without sending data to any external service.
+  → Run the models locally without sending data to any external service.

 ## Hardware Recommendations